EasyPost/easy-ui/documentation/specs/FocusedProductLayout.md

 ## Overview

-`FocusedProductLayout` defines the main content areas for a product page in a focused state.
+`FocusedProductLayout` defines the areas of a product page in a focused state.

 ### Prior Art